The Ultimate Chiang Mai Itinerary

 Chiang Mai Weather

 Chiang Mai has a cooler, milder climate than Southern Thailand making it a more comfortable city to visit for those not used to the tropical heat.
-Chiang Mai will still be hot but you won’t experience the blistering heat of the South.
+Chiang Mai will still be hot but you won’t experience the blistering heat of the south.
+Be prepared for tropical storms by making sure you pack a good quality travel umbrella.

 The best time to visit Chiang Mai is during the cooler months between November and February, the days are still hot but the temperatures drop in the mornings and evenings making for a pleasant stay.